About this episode:

 Diana Scudder: Good morning.

-Diana Scudder: Okay, well basically more people are using more wireless devices to do more things in more places than ever before.
-So in fact, more than ten trillion megabits of data were used last year which is the equivalent of streaming like 15 million Netflix movies every day by wireless users.
+Diana Scudder: Okay, well more people are using more wireless devices to do more things in more places than ever before.
+More than ten trillion megabits of data were used last year which is the equivalent of people streaming roughly 15 million Netflix movies every day on their wireless devices.

 And that’s up twofold from 2015.